nrednav/compendium.nvim/README.md

 - To create a new note from a template: `<leader>ct`
 - To create a new note from a template, in the current working directory: `<leader>cT`
 - To find notes in the collection: `<leader>cf`
+- To insert a template into the currently open buffer: `<leader>ci`

 ## Configuration